 Things continued to happen very quickly, with Ben being admitted to University Hospital Coventry and Warwickshire in early May '21.
 This was to carry out a craniotomy (brain surgery) to de-bulk the tumour.
 Ben was very fortunate that the procedure was carried out without incident and that he recovered relatively quickly from this major surgery.
-However the results of the cell analysis confirmed the worst news, in that it was malignant.
+However, the results of the cell analysis confirmed the worst news, that the tumour was malignant.

-In June '21 I started on an intensive chemotherapy session for one week and then started a 6-week treatment plan of both radiotherapy and chemotherapy.
-Fortunately my body coped well with the treatment as it can cause many ill effects.
-I even managed to take part in the first Burton Bash later that year!
+In June '21 Ben started on an intensive chemotherapy session for one week and then started a treatment plan of both radiotherapy and chemotherapy.
+Fortunately Ben's body coped well with the treatment as it can cause many ill effects.
+Inspirationally he even managed to participate in the inaugural Burton Bash later that year.

 "I've always been a very active person.
 My main sport was always hockey and I also enjoy road cycling with friends.
 Generally I struggle to sit still for long periods and I truly believe that keeping my body in good shape assisted with my recovery from surgery and with dealing with the following treatment plan over 18 months.